 Learning From Your Own Experiences

 During Rogerian therapy sessions, your counselor might ask you about your own experiences that relate to your current situation.
 Their goal is simply to help you reach into yourself to discover what you already know that might help you in the here and now.
 While they might ask you the question, they don't push you to dwell on any specific experience but allow you to decide what's significant and what isn't.

 You may find that you already have within you all the information you need to make decisions.
 The therapist honors your perspective while also encouraging you to look at your circumstances from different perspectives.
 Still, the emphasis remains on what you believe matters most.

 Making Your Plans And Decisions

-The therapist isn't going to tell you what to do about any situation.
+With Rogerian therapy, the therapist isn't going to tell you what to do about any situation.
 If you ask them directly what you should do, they're likely to ask you what you think you should do.
 If you try to get them to decide an issue for you, they'll likely put the question back in your lap.

 What The Therapist Provides In Rogerian Therapy

 It may seem like the therapist would have little impact on your life if they don't tell you what to do about it.
 The therapist is always engaged, though, in both obvious and subtle ways.

 Clients often enter therapy with a lack of respect for who they are.
 They may feel powerless to meet the challenges they're faced with.
 In other types of therapy, the counselor would take over for you and instruct you about your problems and how they think you should solve them.
 This approach can be helpful, but it doesn't acknowledge your strengths and capabilities.

 Rogerian therapy, though, recognizes the good within you.
 Your therapist always shows respect for you.
 Rather than setting themselves up as the expert who knows more about you than you do, they maintain that no one else can see the world through your eyes.
 Thus, they respect your inner being and your ability to make the changes that are important to you.